here are the pics off ebay.

-An Earl Grey in a sea of Latte...
+Fifty shades of Earl Grey in a stormy sea of Lattes...

 Thank you PADDY.
 Your post was the best info from a google search.
 Last week, with no "Golden Era" knowledge, I purchased a (near mint?)
 M-69 F for $150.00 at an antique show just to please my Lady.
 It looked too nice for snowshoeing in high desert or mountain forests but she fell in love with it; what could I do - she's 50% Keogh.

 I thought it was just a few years old until I started to buckle the belt at home.
 The thin leather on the buckle is breaking off, indicating much greater age.
 The rest of the coat feels and looks almost new with only slight signs of wear.
 "Bang for Buck"!
 You were spot on!
 The only other coat I've ever purchased for myself was a heavy-weight oil-skin Long Drover with a removable shearling liner and it cost ten dollars more!